How to remove stuck paper from acrylic sheet

 - Maricopa, Arizona, USA

 May 18, 2018

 A. Haha, so I remember when I bought my house about 3 years ago I looked online everywhere for solutions on this issue.
 Most sounded like too much work so I tossed the sheets in the shed and never looked back.
 That is until today, and guess what, I found it -- the thing that makes this easier than writing this post.
 The best thing is you probably already have it in your garage.
-The one and only WD-40.
+The one and only WD-40 [linked by editor to product info at Amazon].
 Spray generously, grab you a razor blade scraper, and watch it come off so easy you wonder why you didn't think of that.
 Hope this helps.
 I read this about 3 years ago and had to share and maybe save someone a lot of time and moneyBrandon Ahart

 Refresh Concepts - Phoenix, Arizona

 I believe in "giving back" to the Community.

 I initially came here to find a fix to removing protective Papers STUCK ON HORRIBLY!
 To make Matters worse?
 I have Dark Blue pieces (160- 4x9 pcs.) with clear facings for My Office plaques -- shows Any and All fingerprints, smudge, adhesives and marrings!

 1- Hairdryer quickly over edge.